MI-LAB-IITM/Semi_Automated_AM_Defect_Analysis_Framework/readme.md

 ## Overview

 This repository implements a two-stage semi-automated framework for quantitative defect analysis in additively manufactured (AM) materials.
-The pipeline integrates defect detection using active learning, defect classification, and mapping defects to processing parameters.
+The pipeline integrates defect detection using active learning, microstructure aware defect classification, and mapping defects to processing parameters.

 The framework is validated on AM systems and is designed to: